logo

 Abstract

 The severe drought of the 1930s Dust Bowl decade coincided with record-breaking summer heatwaves that contributed to the socio-economic and ecological disaster over North America's Great Plains.
-This study uses an atmospheric-only model to show that anomalously warm North Atlantic SSTs enhanced heatwave activity through drier spring conditions.
-Model devegetation simulations suggest human activity fueled stronger and more frequent heatwaves through greater evaporative drying.
-The study highlights the potential for amplification of naturally occurring extreme events by vegetation feedbacks, creating more extreme heatwaves in a warmer world.
+It remains unresolved to what extent these exceptional heatwaves, hotter than in historically forced coupled climate model simulations, were forced by sea surface temperatures (SSTs) and exacerbated through human-induced deterioration of land cover.
+Here we show, using an atmospheric-only model, that anomalously warm North Atlantic SSTs enhance heatwave activity through an association with drier spring conditions resulting from weaker moisture transport.
+Model devegetation simulations, that represent the wide-spread exposure of bare soil in the 1930s, suggest human activity fueled stronger and more frequent heatwaves through greater evaporative drying in the warmer months.
+This study highlights the potential for the amplification of naturally occurring extreme events like droughts by vegetation feedbacks to create more extreme heatwaves in a warmer world.

 Publisher